Optimal designs for the development of personalized treatment rules: A clinical trial to determine personalized diets

-To investigate if the reduction in the regret is due to unbalanced allocation or the covariate dependent allocation, we also computed the regret for the optimal unbalanced allocation that is restricted to allocation probabilities that do not depend on the covariate.
-We refer to this design as {\it unbalanced}.
-This can be achieved as above setting $m=0$.
-We found numerically the optimal unbalanced design for $n=164$ leads to reduction of the regret by about 8\%, whereas optimizing with allocation functions that depend on the covariate, leads to a reduction by an additional 3\%.
-For larger sample sizes, it appears that the gain by optimized covariate dependent allocation probabilities increases (see Table \ref{tab:regret}).
+To investigate if the reduction in the regret is due to unbalanced allocation or the covariate dependent allocation, we also computed the regret for the optimal fixed allocation that is restricted to allocation probabilities that do not depend on the covariate.
+This can be achieved as above by setting $M=0$.
+We found numerically the optimal fixed design for $n=164$ leads to reduction of the regret by about 8\%, whereas optimizing with allocation functions that depend on the covariate, leads to a reduction by an additional 3\%.
+For larger sample sizes, it appears that the gain by optimal covariate dependent allocation probabilities increases (see Table \ref{tab:regret}).
 As the algorithm only gives an approximate optimal solution, we also used the approach in Section \ref{sec:lowerbound} to compute a lower bound for the limit $n R_I$ for $n\to \infty$.
 The obtained lower bound of 735.1 is close to 738.2, the corresponding regret obtained by the derived allocation function depicted in Figure \ref{fig:diets}d.

 It should be noticed that all these designs are based on the true values of the parameters and therefore require a preliminary study, or an adaptive design.